Introduction

 ‘She bewitched me in this weird way to bewilder your wits, And to grieve Guinevere and goad her to death With ghastly fear of that ghost’s ghoulish speaking With his head in his hand before the high table.’

 Sir Bertilak, as the Green Knight, explains that the witch Morgan le Fay transformed him.
 She orchestrated this plan to create chaos in Camelot and particularly Guinevere due to her hatred for the Queen.
-Morgan le Fay’s roles differ in various Arthurian legends but fixed her role as a powerful witch.
-Most legends identify her as King Arthur’s older half-sister and her hatred of the court and Arthur.
+Morgan Le Fay's roles differ in various Arthurian legends but her role is as a powerful witch.
+Most legends identify her as King Arthur’s older half-sister, her hatred of the court and Arthur (and Gawain’s aunt, as the poem states).
 Yet Morgan rescues the mortally wounded Arthur and takes him to Avalon to be healed before rising again someday.
-Thus, Morgan gives Arthur immortality which again can be considered magic.
+Thus, Morgan gives Arthur immortality which again can be considered as magic.

 Conclusion